highsolutions/Standards/PHP.md

 ### Strings

 `'` or `"`?
 Both work, as long as they are used consistent throughout a file.
-It is recommended to use the single `'` – as `"` is for HTML attributes and parses variables.
+It is recommended to use the single `'` ï¿½ as `"` is for HTML attributes and parses variables.

-Don't use variables inside strings – they are better splitted like that:
+Don't use variables inside strings ï¿½ they are better splitted like that:

 ```php
 echo 'A string with ' . $someVariable . ' and ' .
 SOME_CONSTANT . '!';